MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### settings_action

-Allows us to detect situations where there is possible negative impact on your ability configure your app settings, such as your notification settings, your primary mail account, and configuring your mail signature.
+This event collects the configuration information in settings.
+The data allows us to detect situations where there is possible negative impact on the users’ ability configure app settings, such as notification settings, primary mail account, and configuring the email signature.

 The following fields are collected: